xumi1993/seispy/source/usage/pickdepths.md

-# Visual pick depth of the discontinuities after CCP stacking
+# Visually pick depth of the discontinuities after CCP stacking

 Before open an user interface, the file (`*.npz`) after CCP Stacking must be calculated, such as `stack_data_3D.npz`